Convergence of Finite Memory Q-Learning for POMDPs and Near Optimality of Learned Policies under Filter Stability: Proof of

-is a Markov chain.
-Now we show that it has a unique invariant measure under the assumption that the state process $X_t$ admits a unique invariant measure under the exploring policy $\gamma$.
+Hence, the joint process $(Y_{k+1},Y_k,Y_{k-1},U_k,U_{k-1},X_{k-1})$ is a Markov chain.
+One can show that it has a unique invariant measure under the assumption that the state process $X_k$ admits a unique invariant measure under the exploration policy $\gamma$.